Roundabouts in America: Who has the right-of-way?

 I recently approached a Virginia roundabout behind one of the local sheriff’s deputies.
 And to my utter shock, he was “a stopper.”
 The poor confused soul arrived at the roundabout like his first day at school.
 He just parked and idled as every car within shouting distance approached the roundabout from all different directions and raced through.
 There was a long train and every conceivable combination.
 True to the dictum of “the stopper” he waited patiently until all these traffic violators were gone and when there were no more cars in sight and no one left to break the law or confuse our intrepid cop, he cautiously rolled into the roundabout.

-Maybe we Americans are not ready for such European sophistication.
 If the sheriff’s deputy doesn’t know the rules, how can we expect anyone else to know?